Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ## retrieveLocationContent

-This API to sends a batch request to the configured Target server for multiple mbox locations.
+This API sends a batch request to the configured Target server for multiple mbox locations.

 The main difference with the deprecated [loadRequests](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target/target-api-reference-deprecated#loadrequests) API is in usage with prefetch APIs.
 For a prefetched mbox, unlike `loadRequests` API, invoking this API does not send a display notification to the configured Target server.
-If you are not prefetching mbox content, then there is no difference with `loadRequests` API for sending batch request to Target.
+If you do not have an existing prefetch content call, and you send a batch request to Target, there is no difference in behaviors of the `retrieveLocationContent` and `loadRequests` APIs.

-For mbox locations in the target requests list that are not already prefetched, this API sends a batch request to the configured Target server.
+For mbox locations in the Target requests list that are not already prefetched, this API sends a batch request to the configured Target server.
 The content for the mbox locations that have been prefetched in a previous request are returned from the SDK, and no additional network request is made.
-Each target request object in the list contains a callback function, which is invoked when content is available for its given mbox location.
+Each Target request object in the list contains a callback function, which is invoked when content is available for its given mbox location.

 {% tabs %}
 {% tab title="Android" %}